0cjs/sedoc/8bit/cbm/address-decoding.md

 same thing as unmapped, except that the R̅O̅M̅L̅ and R̅O̅M̅H̅ signals are asserted.
 So the cartridge can respond to any address except in 4K @ `$0000` (RAM) and 4K @ `$D000` (RAM/CHAROM/IO+cRAM).

+Writes to internal ROM areas always pass through to RAM, even if the ROM is mapped, so this can be used to, e.g., copy ROM to RAM by simply reading a location and writing it back.

     Address Size    RAM  IntROM  internal  Cartridge
     ----------------------------------------------